-Food Technology, a part of the Design and Technologies umbrella aims to increase students knowledge and develop confidence when working with food.
+Food Technology, a part of the Design and Technologies umbrella, aims to increase students’ knowledge and develop their confidence when working with food.

-Australia has a varied and abundant food supply, and food and cooking have become prominent in digital media and publishing.
+Australia has a varied and abundant food supply, and food and cooking have become a prominent theme in digital media and publishing.

 At Blackburn High School, Food Technology is designed to build the capacities of students to make informed food choices.
 We give students the skills required to analyse and respond creatively to design challenges, whilst also teaching them to take into account the economic, environmental and social impacts of technological change and how they can contribute to a sustainable future.

 Students have four periods a fortnight of Food Technology for one semester in Year 7 or 8.
 In their Food Technology classes, students cover a variety of topics, including: Hygiene and Safety, Use of Tools and Equipment, Food Groups and Sustainability all while incorporating The Design Process.

 At the conclusion of this subject students come to understand the importance of a variety of foods, sound nutrition principles, food preparation skills and food safety.

 Year 9 Food Technology (elective)

 Students in this elective have four periods per fortnight for one semester.
 Topics covered include; Food Around the World, Nutrition and The Design Process where students create quality designed solutions in the form of a Gingerbread House.